rvarttinen/spring-example-magic/README.md

     - ... more ...
 - expose a SPARQL-endpoint (if the triple store is executed in a separate service, it probably already has this or add a Apache Fuseki service pod if using TDB)
 - combine data from other sources?
-- introduce Futures for handling incoming requests (to experiment codewise, this service is not really required to be performant in any way)
+- introduce Futures for handling incoming requests (to experiment codewise, this service is not really required to be that performant in any way)
-- collect utilities common to other projects into thier own repository (expose a util-library for reuse and avoid code duplication over several repos)
+- collect utilities common to other projects into their own repository (expose a util-library for reuse and avoid code duplication over several repos)
 - String templates was introduced as a preview in 21, but as of 23 the feature seems to have been axed due to alleged design flaws.
 So, we will unfortunately not se any of those as we are on 23, for now ...